 This post may contain affiliate links.
 Please read our disclosure policy.

 Creamy gravy made with a flour roux mixed with salty dried beef makes this delicious Creamed Chipped Beef Gravy.
-Simple, inexpensive, and makes the perfect dish for breakfast, lunch, or dinner!
+It’s simple, inexpensive, and the perfect dish for breakfast, lunch, or dinner!

 I recently found out it is called SOS – Just cannot say out loud what that means (insert embarrassed emoji).
 Have I lived in a bubble??
 How did I not know that this is what “they” call it??
 No idea why anyone would call it that!!!.
 In my house, it tastes heavenly!
 And this nice southern girl here would never say that!